Akshaj-G/Akshaj_2025/navigation/about.md

 Creator of Student 2025

 # Who am I?
 > Hi my name is Akshaj, I'm a sophomore at Del Norte High School.
 I'm 15 years old.
-I have dad, mom and a brother who is 7 years old
+I have dad, mom and a brother who is 7 years old.

 ---